Winter landscape with ice fun

 Winter, art and life in transition

-In the course of the 16th century, a spectacular drop in temperature changed the climate in large parts of Europe, which was to last throughout the 17th century: the “Little Ice Age”.
-The result is a dramatic food crisis caused by a shortage of grain, which particularly affects the populous cities dependent on food imports.
-This exacerbates the situation in which the continent's economy and society find themselves in the early modern period, already fueled by political and religious conflicts.
-People are forced to adapt to the more difficult living conditions, which in many places becomes a struggle for survival.
+Over the course of the 16th century, a spectacular fall in temperature changes the climate in much of Europe and was also to last throughout the 17th century: this is the “Little Ice Age.”
+The result is a dramatic food crisis caused by a shortage of cereals, which mainly affects the densely populated cities that are dependent on food imports.
+This leads to a worsening of the situation already fuelled by political and religious conflicts, in which the continent’s economy and society find themselves in the early modern period.
+People are forced to adapt to the difficult circumstances of life, which in many places becomes a fight for survival.

 Text: Ulrich Becker